fsans/FileMaker-Server-DAPI-MCP/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](docs/development/CONTRIBUTING.md) for guidelines.
+See the [Development Guide](docs/development/) for implementation details and the [Testing Guide](docs/development/phase-2g-testing.md) for testing guidelines.

 ## License